RSS3-Network/Node/README.md

 </p>
 <!-- markdownlint-enable -->

-# RSS3 Serving Node
+# RSS3 Node

-The RSS3 Serving Node, an RSS3 Data Sublayer (DSL) component, is responsible for indexing, transforming, storing, and ultimately serving the Open Information to the end users.
+The RSS3 Node, an RSS3 Data Sublayer (DSL) component, is responsible for indexing, transforming, storing, and ultimately serving the Open Information to the end users.

 ## License